Englyn: Englynion y Clywaid

+("Have you heard what Llywarch sang?

+He was a valiant, courageous old man.

+Unless one is knowledgeable, one should ask.")

+In this poem, as well as the irregular line-lengths, the caesura is also sometimes irregularly placed, as in the third line above.

+Four-line englynion

 Englyn unodl union

-The "straight one-rhymed englyn", identical to englyn penfyr except that it adds a fourth, rhyming, seven-syllable line at the end.
-Thus it consists of four lines of ten, six, seven and seven syllables.
+The "straight one-rhymed englyn", /cy/, is identical to englyn penfyr except that it adds a fourth seven-syllable line at the end.
+Thus it consists of four lines of ten, six, seven and seven syllables, all with the same rhyme.
 The seventh, eighth or ninth syllable of the first line introduces the rhyme and this is repeated on the last syllable of the other three lines.
-The part of the first line after the rhyme alliterates with the first part of the second line.
+The part of the first line after the rhyme is known as the gair cyrch /cy/, which can be one, two, or three syllables long.
+This alliterates or rhymes with a word or words in the first part of the second line.

+This is the most common kind of englyn.
+The first two lines, which are in the form of a toddaid byr, are known as the paladr ("shaft (of an arrow)"), while the third and fourth, which are identical to a couplet in the cywydd deuair hirion metre, are known as the esgyll ("wings (or feathers)").

-This is an englyn unodl union by Alan Llwyd:
+This is an englyn unodl union by Alan Llwyd, written in honour of the Welsh nationalist poet R. S. Thomas: